-I recently needed to run sudo commands through Claude Code, but ran into a problem: Claude Code's Bash tool isn't interactive, so there's no way to type a password or scan a fingerprint when sudo prompts for authentication.
+I recently needed to run sudo commands through Claude Code on Linux, but ran into a problem: Claude Code's Bash tool isn't interactive, so there's no way to type a password or scan a fingerprint when sudo prompts for authentication.

 Using Process.st just became even easier, thanks to our new Yammer integration.
 Since the general procedure for integrating with Yammer should be similar for most SaaS apps, I made a public template of the process.